VitoCarlenG/VitoCarlenG/README.md

 <p align="right"><a href="https://github.com/VitoCarlenG"><img src="https://komarev.com/ghpvc/?username=VitoCarlenG&label=Profile%20views&color=2849b2&style=flat" alt="visitors count" /></a></p>

 <h1 align="center">👋 Hello!
 I'm Vito</h1>
-As a Full Stack Developer, I have a passion for creating web and mobile applications that are user-friendly, scalable, and secure.
-I am skilled in Front-end and Back-end Development, as well as testing, debugging, and deploying applications.
-I enjoy working with diverse teams and learning new technologies and frameworks.
-I am looking for an opportunity to apply my skills and knowledge in a challenging and innovative environment.
+As a Fresh Graduate of Informatics, I have a passion for creating Web and Mobile Apps that are user-friendly and secure.
+I enjoy working with diverse teams and learning new technologies.
+I am looking for an opportunity to apply my knowledge as an Application Developer in an innovative environment.

 <h3></h3>